cpcsyang/intro-cs-2-random-dice/README.md

 What is the smallest number on the dice?
 2
 What is the largest number on the dice?
 10
 You have rolled a 7 and a 2.
-The sum of the 7 and 2 is 9.
+The sum of 7 and 2 is 9.
 The difference of 7 and 2 is 5.
 The product of 7 and 2 is 14.
 The quotient of 7 and 2 is 3.5.